-20 years on from his first cup final Bruce Doe played in this final.

 1990/91: Barkers Butts 6-24

 The route to this final comprised of wins over Manor Park, Old Warwickians, Nuneaton Old Eds and Old Leamingtonians.
 The Old Leamingtonians semi-final at Stratford will live in the memory as Glyn Owen picked up a failed OL’s kick behind the post and ran it back so much so that we scored at the other end.
 This sent us to Coundon Rd to play Barkers Butts.
 Unfortunately, we were the ones who had to change strips and we ended up playing in the red Warwickshire strip.
 This turned out to be a fine excuse for miss passes and poor play and we ended up losing heavily, 6-24.
 Notable players in that team were Glyn Owen, Loz Sibley, Chris Sibley, Russel Brayshaw and Paul Fountaine.